 The elephant in the room is that saunas are generally pricey — some can cost tens of thousands of dollars.
 They aren’t all that expensive, though; there are many budget options available.
 If you set your budget early, it can help you stay more focused on choosing the right sauna for you.

-Some home saunas are more difficult to install than others.
+To reduce any installation costs, you can search for the best indoor home saunas that require a standard 120v outlet.
 And if you don’t have many tools at home (or aren’t super handy), it may be best to invest in an installation service.
-Many companies offer installation at an additional cost.
+Many companies offer installation at an additional cost, so make sure to factor these additional costs into your budget.

 Types of Home Saunas